mdarmankhan6252/assignment-1-PH-L2/README.md

 ## 01. Explain the difference between any, unknown, and never types in TypeScript.

+#### any unknown and never are datatype in typescript but there are some difference between them.
+I have included some difference between them and has been given below:

 - <p>The <b>any</b> type refer to a value that can be of any kind of type.
 Suppose, the user inputs a string, number, or boolean, typescript will not mind.
 Not only that, the <b>any</b> type disables all type checking for the variable.
 As a result, the typescript compiler does not know what the actual type of the variable is, and we can assign any kind of value to it without getting an error.</p>

 ```ts